rob-1393/Demland-Scheduling/MySQL_DB/README.md

 `mysql -u root -p GCUScheduling < GCUScheduling_backup.sql`

-The command to backup a database into a file is similar:
+The command to backup a database into a file simply reverses the "<".

-`mysql -u root -p GCUScheduling > GCUScheduling_backup.sql`